juztamau5/retro3/support/doc/api/embeds.md

 Value must be `0` or `1`.

-### peertubeLink
+### retro3Link

-Hide PeerTube instance link in control bar.
+Hide retro3 instance link in control bar.

 Value must be `0` or `1`.